Fachrulmustofa20/Classification-Type-Diabetes-using-Random-Forest/README.md

-# Implementation Random Forest
+# Classification Type Diabetes using Random Forest
-Implementation random forest model with python using flask
+This website implementation type diabetes using random forest model with python using flask.

 ### you can see this website <a href="https://diameters-test.herokuapp.com/" target="_blank">here</a>